 clicking "Import – Export" button (marked on the screenshot in one of the previous paragraphs) and

-clicking "Export Student Mobilities and the associated Partners information", "Export Staff Mobilities and the associated Partners information" or "Export IP Mobilities and the associated Partners information" – depending on your project type.
+Clicking "Export Student Mobilities and the associated Partners information", "Export Staff Mobilities and the associated Partners information" or "Export IP Mobilities and the associated Partners information" – depend on your project type.

-This function will download either student mobility or staff mobility or IP data – in case of a new project with no mobilities, the template will contain only the field headers.
+This function will download either student mobility or staff mobility or IP data – in case of a new project with no mobilities, the template will contain only the field headers but no data.

 The file is organised in the way that all header fields are located in the first row of the file, the second row contains field requirements (described below) and data rows start from the third row.
 A single row equals to one mobility – participant, mobility details, partner details, grant, etc.

 Please note that even if you use only one sending or receiving partner, you need to enter the partner organisation details as many times as mobilities your project contains, paying attention that the same partner ID is used throughout.
-There are no fields for the contact person and contact details data file templates for the three mobility types.
+There are no fields for the organisation contact person and contact person details in the import/export file.

 Note: